How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 45%

-Personal Allowance is frozen at £12,570 until April 2028.
-It tapers by £1 for every £2 earned over £100,000 — fully gone by £125,140.
+The Personal Allowance is fixed at £12,570 through 5 April 2031.
+It tapers by £1 for every £2 earned over £100,000, fully gone by £125,140.
 Scottish taxpayers pay different Scottish income tax rates.

 National Insurance for self-employed (2026/27)